- Analytical Economics (B.S.): Learn More

 Thank you for joining us for a great virtual Admitted Student Visit Day!
 Whether you missed us or want to keep learning more about your Paul future, it’s easy to continue connecting with us this spring.
 Start by clicking on the Paul Visit Experience link below to see all of the events on the horizon.
 Check out the videos and resources on this page to learn more about your major or areas of interest.
-Have questions?
-Register for one or more additional admitted student events.

 A big Wildcat welcome from some of the people who will help guide your journey at Peter T. Paul College of Business and Economics.

 Does UNH and Paul College accept AP, IB, CLEP and transfer credit from other universities?

 Yes.
 For AP, IB, and CLEP; you must have the scores sent directly to the UNH Admissions Office for evaluation.
 For transfer credit from other universities or colleges, the official transcript from that institution must be sent to the UNH Admissions Office (we cannot award college credit from a high school transcript).
 Learn more about transfer credits